Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Kronecker tensor decomposition

+This recursive process generates a tree structure, illustrated in Figure ~\ref{fig:ttr1_tree} for $R=3$ and $R'=2$.
+The first SVD (level 0) is applied to $\mathbf{X}_{(1)}$.
+At level 1, SVD is applied to each matrix $\mathbf{V}_i$ obtained from level 0.
+Subsequent levels are defined analogously.

-in which we have used the identity \eqref{rela}.
-Observe that \eqref{eq:out} is CPD of the tensor $\cX$ with orthogonal rank-q terms.
-See \cite{batselier2017constructive} for the proof of orthogonality of the rank-1 terms.
-A nice thing with formulation \eqref{eq:out} is that the singular values $\sigma_r\sigma_{r'r}$ are treated similarly as the singular values of the matrix SVD, and one can truncate the summation if the mentioned singular values become relatively small.
-Indeed, if a tensor $\cX$ has an exact representation \eqref{eq_ktd2}, the relative approximation error of the CPD with orthogonal rank-1 terms with a given CPD rank $R$ is
+Observe that \eqref{eq:out} is a CPD of the tensor $\underline{\bf X}$ with orthogonal rank-1 terms; a proof of orthogonality is provided in \cite{batselier2017constructive}.
+A key feature of this formulation is that the singular values $\sigma_r \sigma_{r'r}$ in \eqref{eq:out} behave analogously to singular values in matrix SVD, allowing truncation of the summation when these values become relatively small.